byan-2/LogSearcher/README.md

 ## Performance Considerations

 - **Memory Efficiency:**
-  By processing the file in fixed-size chunks and using asynchronous generators, Logsearch avoids loading entire files into memory.
+  By processing the file in fixed-size chunks and using asynchronous generators, Logsearcher avoids loading entire files into memory.
 Buffer-level operations further reduce unnecessary memory overhead.

 - **Optimized Reverse Traversal:**
   Reading the file in reverse ensures that the application quickly accesses recent log entries without scanning the entire file.